Tag: Charles Schulz

 Art, Comics August 28, 2011

 Dr. Michael Hill a.k.a.
-Doctor Comics reading comics in public 2011.
+Doctor Comics seen reading comics in public, Glebe 2011.
 (Photo by Louise Graber)

 Dr. Michael Hill a.k.a.
-Doctor Comics reading comics in public 2010.
+Doctor Comics participating in the inaugural Reading Comics In Public 2010 event.
 (Photo by Louise Graber)

-UPDATE 2012: Art Gallery steps I participated for the third time in 2012 when I read ZAP Comix No.4 in front of the Art Gallery of NSW in Sydney.
-This comic features a dazzling psychedelic cover design by Victor Moscoso that the morning sun illuminated really well.
-On reflection, I expect that I shall not be formally participating in this event again as I have managed to read comics in public on a regular basis in pubs and cafes, on public transport, in parks and gardens, not as part of any crusade but because that is what I enjoy doing.
-I love reading comics, wherever I happen to be.
+UPDATE 2012.
+I participated in this event for the third time in 2012 when I read ZAP Comix No.4 on front the front steps of the Art Gallery of NSW in Sydney (photo below).
+In the full sunshine what a perfect place it was to enjoy comics art!
+This particular comic features a dazzling psychedelic cover design by Victor Moscoso which the morning sunlight illuminated.
+I often read comics in pubs and cafes, on public transport and in parks and gardens.
+I love reading comics…always have…thanks to my Dad!(see my first blog post).

 Reading Brian Ralph's Daybreak at the beach at dawn.